 The certificate of incorporation provides that the board of directors will consist of between four and eleven members, the exact number to be fixed by resolution adopted by affirmative vote of a majority of the board of directors.
 The board of directors currently consists of six directors.
 Further, the certificate of incorporation authorizes the board of directors to fill newly created directorships.
 Accordingly, this provision could prevent a stockholder from obtaining majority representation on the board of directors by permitting the board of directors to enlarge the size of the board and fill the new directorships with its own nominees.
-A director so elected by the board of director has been chosen and until his or her successor is elected and qualified.
+A director so elected by the board of director hads office until the next election of the class for which the director has been chosen and until his or her successor is elected and qualified.
 The certificate of incorporation also provides that directors may be removed only for cause and only by the affirmative vote of holders of a majority of the total voting power of all outstanding securities.
-The effect of these provisions is to preclude a stockholder from removing incumbent directors by filling the vacancies created by the removal with its own nominees.
+The effect of these provisions is to preclude a stockholder from removing incumbent directors without cause and simultaneously gaining control of the board of directors by filling the vacancies created by the removal with its own nominees.